russellkim98/Policy/README.md

 ### What is this repository for? ###

 * Files for running various policies to decide bid values for auctions on Google Ads
-* Click [here](https://www.overleaf.com/10139484dwhqqgbkvfrc#/37428144/) to see mathematical models/write-ups of these policies.
+* Click [here](https://www.overleaf.com/10139484dwhqqgbkvfrc#/37428144/) to see mathematical models/write-ups of some of these policies.

 ### Requirements ###